Masoum/Masoum_RegressionProject/README.md

 # Regression Project

 ## Introduction:
-For this project, I worked with a [dataset](canada_rent.csv) containing rental prices for units in across Canada in 2024.
+For this project, I worked with a (canada_rent.csv) containing rental prices for units in across Canada in 2024.

 **My goal is to explore multiple regression models, in order to find a model that predicts the rental price *most* accurately.**